Blistering

 Causes

-Thermal influences are another significant factor.
-In summer, asphalt surfaces can reach temperatures over 60°C (140°F), leading to burns and subsequent blister formation.
-In winter, frost and de-icing salt can irritate the paw skin and impair its protective function, making it more susceptible to mechanical damage.
+Thermal influences represent another significant factor.
+In the summer, asphalt surfaces can reach temperatures of over 60 °C, which leads to burns and subsequent blister formation.
+In winter, on the other hand, frost and road salt can irritate the paw skin and impair its protective function, making it more susceptible to mechanical damage.

-Chemical irritations from de-icing salt, fertilizers, pesticides, or cleaning substances can damage the natural protective barrier of the paw skin and lead to inflammatory reactions with secondary blister formation.
+Chemical irritations from road salt, fertilizers, pesticidesPesticides are chemical or biological substances used to control pests, including insects, weeds, and fungi.
+In dogs and cats, exposure to certain pesticides can be harmful to health and lead to signs of poisoning., or cleaning substances can damage the natural protective barrier of the paw skin and lead to inflammatory reactions with secondary blister formation.
 Allergic reactions to environmental substances can also cause similar symptoms.

 Symptoms